tsunami416604/azure-docs.hu-hu/articles/search/cognitive-search-tutorial-blob-dotnet.md

 }
 ```

-Adja hozzá a következő sorokat a `Main`hoz.
+Adja hozzá a `Main`következő sorokat a hoz.

 ```csharp
     // Create the skills